How Wake To Sleep and Pick Up/Put Down can help your baby to take long naps or sleep through the night. What they are and how to use them.

-Tracy Hogg, author of The Baby Whisperer Solves All Your Problems, has two different methods for teaching your baby to sleep through the nap rather than habitually waking at the 45 minute mark.
+Tracy Hogg, author of The Baby Whisperer Solves All Your Problems, has two different methods for teaching your baby to sleep through the nap rather than habitually waking at the 45-minute mark.
 Before we discuss this, however, I want to point a few things out.

 - GROWTH SPURTS: I want to point out that if your baby has been sleeping well and is suddenly waking early, there is an excellent chance it is a growth spurt.
 Growth spurts happen every 3-4 weeks.
 Yes, I know they are tiring.
 Be sure to feed your baby during growth spurts as often as needed.
 If you don’t, the early waking will just continue on.

 - WAKING BUT HAPPY: Hogg says that if your baby wakes early every once in a while and is in bed happy, just leave her.
 I agree with this.
 For the random early waking and the happy baby, just leave her be and do your best to not stress.
+The random short nap is sure to happen.

 - WAKING BUT UPSET: If your baby wakes early and is upset/crying, then she didn’t get enough sleep.
 This is when you help her get back to sleep.
 Your approach to this will depend on you.
 Some moms do cry it out.
 Some will rock their baby back to sleep.
 Some will move to a swing our bouncy chair.
 Some pat the baby.
 Some will do a Baby Whisperer method (listed below).
 Whatever you do, please remember the growth spurt category (number one above).
 The baby can wake up upset if she is hungry, so keep that in mind.